captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ## ISMENE:
 But you are wrong from the start … to seek what cannot be done.

 ---

 ## ANTIGONE:
-If that is what you believe, I shall be the first to hate you, then the dead, your brother Polyneices, with justice will hate you too.
+If that is what you believe, I will be the first to hate you, then Polyneices, with justice, will hate you too.

 ---